saramic/learning/README.md

 # Learning

-Goals and progress of my learning
+This is a work in progress of my learning.
+Some goals achievements and a way to track that I am actively spending time learning and hopefully improving.

 ## Easy list of TODOs